 This common houseplant offers many medicinal benefits.
-Use its juice as a hair or face mask, or consume it for its anti-inflammatory properties.
+Use aloe vera juice as a hair or face mask, or consume it for its anti-inflammatory properties.
 It can help soothe itchy throat and reduce cough symptoms.

 Calamansi, or Philippine lime, is one of the more common Filipino remedies for cough.
 It contains vitamin C, which also boosts your immune system.